ycas/ycas.github.io/ycas/content/Gallery.md

 Planetarium: Cartes du Ciel

-YCAS member Julie Russell is new to astrophotography and has some excellent success with her SeeStar 50 telescope, stacking the (about) 4 hours of images with Siril software and using Starnet to separate the stars.
+YCAS member Julie is new to astrophotography and has some excellent success with her SeeStar 50 telescope, stacking the (about) 4 hours of images with Siril software and using Starnet to separate the stars.
 Processed with Siril and Graxpert and combined in Photoshop Elements.
 ![YCAS Logo](../img/JR/EasternVeilNebulaHaze.jpg "Eastern Veil")

 ![YCAS Logo](../img/JR/M27AppleCoreNebula.jpg "M27 Apple Core")